kubernetes/enhancements/keps/sig-scheduling/3094-pod-topology-spread-considering-taints/README.md

 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we know that this has succeeded?
 -->

-- Filtering out pod untolerated nodes when computing pod topology spread skew
+- Introduce a new struct to define all node inclusion policies explicitly
-- Provide an option for end-users to specify whether to honor all taints or only system-generated unschedulable taints
+- Provide an option for end-users to specify whether to respect taints or not

 ### Non-Goals